ChrisHerrera90/Complete-AWS-Cloud-Security-Architecture-Design-and-Splunk-Detection-Against-Simlulated-Attacks/Phase 5 - Security Monitoring Features Deployment/Phase 5 README.md

-### Creating AD Group Policies for my Windows EC2s
+### Creating AD Group Policies for my Windows Workstations

-In order to start retrieving event logs from my Workstations, I begin by creating a new Organizationl Unit (OU) within my `aws-securityproject.local` domain.
+In order to start retrieving event logs from my Workstations for my simulated attacks, I begin by creating a new Organizationl Unit (OU) within my `aws-securityproject.local` domain.
 I will call it `EC2 Workstations OU`:

 ![image](https://github.com/user-attachments/assets/4c9ef669-3120-4a47-824f-e3927f828a2f)